viasite-ansible/ansible-role-zsh/README.md

 If you using Solarized Dark scheme and `mc`, you should want to install skin, then set `zsh_mc_solarized_skin: yes`

-## Demo install in Vagrant
-You can test work of role before install in real machine.
-Just execute `vagrant up`, then `vagrant ssh` for enter in virtual machine.

-Note: you cannot install vagrant on VPS like Digital Ocean or in Docker.
-Use local machine for it.
-[Download](https://www.vagrantup.com/downloads.html) and install vagrant for your operating system.

 ## Known bugs
 ### `su username` caused errors
 See [antigen issue](https://github.com/zsh-users/antigen/issues/136).